 - You are turning to alcohol, drugs, or other things to manage it.

-- You simply feel that something needs proper attention and would like a conversation about it.
+- You feel that something needs proper attention and would like a conversation about it.

 You do not need to be in crisis to reach out.
-Talking with a professional early often makes the work shorter, simpler, and easier.
+Speaking with a professional early can sometimes make the work shorter, simpler, and easier.

 If you are in crisis or feel unable to keep yourself safe